bill176/ZhuoHeiChaV2/ZHC_design.md

     - configure game
         - ask players about AceGoPublic
 - start game
     - notify a player to play cards
+    - set a time limit(15s), after 15s means play empty hands.
+Also if all players pass, the there should not be a time limit for the first player.
     - verify player response
     - commit changes to the game
     - jump to end game if conditions met
+    - show playing order and who is the Ace
     - repeat
 - end game
     - store winning order